microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_an_API/README.md

 ﻿HOL - Feature Flag for an API
 =============================

-The project manager decided to roll out a new feature but it has to be done a group of users at the time for a couple reasons.
-First of all, marketing team needs more time to localize their tactics for different countries and second, data analytics team want to make sure that the new feature will not have a negative impact on the number of users.
+The project manager decided to roll out a new feature but it has to be done one group of users at the time for a couple reasons.
+First of all, the marketing team needs more time to localize their tactics for different countries; and second, the data analytics team want to make sure that the new feature will not have a negative impact on the number of users.
 Your task is to implement an API which returns different information based on the user id specified as a parameter in a URL.

 ## Pre-requisites: ##